 Feature Ranking

-Ask Assembly to rank features:
+Ask Factory to rank features:

 “Based on our prioritization criteria, can you rank the top 5 features for our MVP in order of importance?”